thingsboard/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 return result;
 {% endhighlight %}

-This converter will take **version** field from the incoming message and add it is a payload field in the outbound message.
-Destination device is a **thermostat_a** device.
+This converter will take the **version** field from the incoming message and add it as a payload field in the outbound message.

+The Destination device is the **thermostat_a** device.

 ![image](/images/user-guide/integrations/ttn/tb-downlink-converter.png)

 ##### TTN Integration

-Next we will create Integration with TheThingsNetwork inside the Thingsboard.
-Open **Integrations** section and add new Integration with type
+Next, we will create an Integration with The Things Network (TTN) inside ThingsBoard. <br>

+Open the **Integrations** section and add a new Integration of type **TheThingsNetwork**
-**TheThingsNetwork**

 - Name: ttn_integration
 - Type: TheThingsNetwork